nithinbekal/nithinbekal.github.io/_posts/2015-02-12-ruby-sed-awk.md

 lorem ipsum

 lorem ipsum
+{% endhighlight %}

+And now, all we need to do to remove those empty lines is:

+{% highlight bash %}
 $ cat empty_lines.txt | ruby -ne 'puts $_ unless $_.chomp.empty?'
 lorem ipsum
 lorem ipsum
 lorem ipsum
 lorem ipsum
+{% endhighlight %}

+And if we wanted to write it to a file, we can just pipe the output.

+{% highlight bash %}
+$ cat empty_lines.txt | ruby -ne 'puts $_ unless $_.chomp.empty?' >> out.txt
 {% endhighlight %}

 Although special purpose tools like awk are very powerful,